adrhumphreys/jar.blog/content/posts/logging-json-silverstripe.md

 Since we're going to be passing our snapshots to the logger we want to be able convert them to an array which can be then encoded into JSON.

-For the queue snapshot I'll document the basic outline but leave out a chunk of the logic for determinig the values:
+For the queue snapshot I'll document the basic outline but leave out a chunk of the logic for determining the values:

 ```php
 <?php